-Drinking On Steroids: Is It Safe?
+Can You Drink Alcohol While Taking Steroids: Is It Safe?

 Understandably, people taking AAS drugs may not wish to abstain from alcohol while using them.
 Drinking is often a part of socializing, and pairing the right drink with a meal can greatly enhance it.
 However, once users understand the risks, they may wish to cut back their imbibing or stop it completely.
-Mixing AAS drugs and alcohol can cause a wide variety of problems, including:

 - Liver toxicity and damage